 It is not just a coincidence that these two beautiful phenomena have a relationship.

-Bottom line: An aurora season occurs in March and October each year, due to the way the magnetic fields of the sun and the Earth work in conjunction with sun-Earth geometry at a given time of year.
+Bottom line: There’s an aurora season around the March and September equinoxes each year, due to the way the magnetic fields of the sun and the Earth work in conjunction with sun-Earth geometry.

 Thank you!
 Your submission has been received!